hbs-rcs/hbsgrid-docs/docs/userguide/welcome.md

-# HBS [Research Computing Services](https://www.hbs.edu/research-computing-services) is building user-friendly environments to bring the massive computing power of the HBS Grid to a wider community of HBS users.
+# HBS [Research Computing Services](https://www.hbs.edu/research-computing-services) provides user-friendly environments to bring the massive computing power of the HBS Grid to the whole HBS research community.
 Our environments offer a **familiar desktop interface** and **configured software applications** including *Julia*, *Jupyterlab*, *Matlab*, *Python*, *R / Rstudio*, *Stata*, *VSCode*, and hundreds of other popular programs

 The HBS Grid consists of many powerful computers connected by a fast network and shared network storage.
-The computers in our cluster have up to 1.4Tb of memory and up to 32 cores per machine.
-This networked cluster of computers provides the backbone of HBS's research computing capabilities.
+These machines have up to 1.4Tb of memory and up to 32 cores each and together they provide the backbone of HBS's research computing capabilities.
+This powerful network of computers can be accessed via user-friendly tools and environments, making the power of our computing cluster accessible to all HBS researchers.

-This powerful network of computers can be accessed via user-friendly tools and environments, bringing the power of our computing cluster to all HBS researchers.
 Using the HBS Grid you can:

 - Interactively analyze data too large for local memory.
 - Speed up your analysis using hundreds of CPUs across multiple machines.